EhabIbrahim758/Arabic-Handwritten-Characters/README.md

 ```

 ## Results
-This table have all accuracy of the 6 heads
+This is the confusion matrix for all classes on test data
 <img src = "images/heatmap.png" />